kraptor/isocodes/README.md

 ## Compilation flags

 With the following flags it's possible to embed the data (or not) and specify the JSON file to embed/load.
 This could be useful if the provided files are outdated and you want to provide your own files.
-See

 | flag | comment |
 |-|-|